Demon Slayer Watch Order

 How to watch Demon Slayer

-Demon Slayer is one of the easiest modern anime to watch — every episode is canon with essentially zero filler.
-The story follows Tanjiro Kamado's journey across four seasons, each adapting a major manga arc.
-The Mugen Train arc was released as both a blockbuster movie and a 7-episode TV version (episodes 22–26 of Season 1 + extras).
-You only need one — the TV version includes expanded scenes and is the recommended choice.
-After Season 1, continue straight into the Entertainment District Arc, then Swordsmith Village, and finally the Hashira Training and Infinity Castle arcs.
-With approximately 22 hours of content total and no filler to skip, Demon Slayer is one of the most efficient watches in our entire guide.
+Demon Slayer is one of the easiest modern anime to watch because every episode is canon with essentially zero filler.
+The story follows Tanjiro Kamado's journey across the major season arcs in release order, so most viewers are really asking two practical questions: should they choose the Mugen Train movie or the TV episodes, and how do the Demon Slayer seasons fit together in order.
+The Mugen Train arc was released as both a blockbuster movie and a TV version with extra scenes.
+You only need one, and most first-time viewers choose the TV version.
+After Season 1, continue into Entertainment District, then Swordsmith Village, then the later sequel arcs in release order.
+With roughly 22 hours of main content and no filler to skip, Demon Slayer is one of the most efficient watches in the whole guide library.

 Best Demon Slayer watch route